mbocaneg/chip8_emulator/README.md

-# chip8_emulator
+# Chip8 Emulator
-chip8 implementation written in python
+A chip8 emulator implemented in python, using pygame to handle graphics and I/O.